What is hyperhidrosis?

 Secondary hyperhidrosis

-If your sweating began well after your teenage years then it is more likely you have secondary hyperhidrosis.
+If your sweating began well after your teenage years then it is more likely you have secondary hyperhidrosis (sometimes also called diaphoresis).
 Secondary generalised hyperhidrosis is caused by an underlying medical condition or is a side effect of medication.
 In other words, it is secondary to something else.
 Sweating occurs over a larger part of the body and often when patients are sleeping.
 If you think that this could apply to you, it is worth looking at the links to the medical conditions and medications before discussing your condition with your GP.
 Do NOT stop taking any medication before discussing with your doctor.

 If there is no obvious cause of your sweating many of the commonly known conditions that can lead to secondary hyperhidrosis can be identified by some simple routine blood tests to check your full blood count, sugar levels and your liver, kidney and thyroid functions.